Normally low hemoglobin counts

 A low hemoglobin count can also be due to blood loss, which can occur because of:

-- Bleeding in your digestive or urinary tract
+- Bleeding in your digestive tract, such as from ulcers, cancers or hemorrhoids

 - Frequent blood donation